henkbirkholz/ietf-scosi/draft-ietf-scosi.md

 # COSE signatures for Concise SWID tags

 Concise SWID tags require a different signature scheme than the ISO SWID tags represented via the XML schema definition.
-COSE provides the required mechanism, which will result in additional attributes to be included in the general Concise SWID data definition, e.g. signature-type ("compat", "cose", etc.).
+COSE provides the required mechanism [COSE], which will result in additional attributes to be included in the general Concise SWID data definition, e.g. signature-type ("compat", "cose", etc.).

 #  IANA considerations